igor-ramazanov/kak-tree-sitter-helix/README.md

 ### termcolors.kak
 The `$XDG_CONFIG_DIR/kak/colors/termcolors.kak` opinionatedly sets default Kakoune faces using ANSI terminal colors.\
-The reason is that I use https://danth.github.io/stylix to have consistent theming across the whole NixOS, and this file makes the Kakoune UI bit more consistent with the terminal colors.\
+The reason is that I use [Stylix](https://danth.github.io/stylix) to have consistent theming across the whole NixOS, and `termcolors.kak` makes the Kakoune UI bit more consistent with the terminal colors.\
-I'll probably remove it in the future once I figure out mapping from Helix to Kakoune's default and UI faces.
+I'll remove it in the future once I figure out mapping from Helix to Kakoune's default and UI faces.

 ## Motivation
-`kak-tree-sitter` is an amazing tool that brings the power of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to [Kakoune](http://kakoune.org).
+`kak-tree-sitter` is an amazing tool that brings the power of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to [Kakoune](http://kakoune.org).\
-However, requires extensive configuration both to define grammars and themes.
+However, it requires laboursome configuration to define grammars and themes.
-I would like to recreate Helix-like experience with minimal configuration by relying on its codebase.
+I would like to recreate Helix-like experience with minimal configuration.

 ## Note
-This repo is in a heavy work-in-progress state.
-Things are likely going to change a lot in the nearest future, consult with the source code first.
+This repo is in a heavy work-in-progress state, consult with the source code first.

-## Screenshots (likely outdated)
+## Screenshots (outdated)
 * `nord`:
 ![image](https://github.com/igor-ramazanov/kak-tree-sitter-helix/assets/12570166/c9f64c37-15a0-481d-af74-619bed47ee25)
 * `catpuccin-macchiato`: